-We're working in partnership with local authorities and other public transport providers on the communication tool for passengers.
+We're working in partnership with local authorities and other public transport providers on promoting the Orange Wallet as a communication tool for passengers.

 Who it's for

-The Orange Wallet is for anyone who's like support to communicate with staff when travelling by bus or train.
+The Orange Wallet is for anyone who would like support to communicate with staff when travelling by bus or train.
 It's particularly designed for passengers with an Autism Spectrum Disorder.
+However, it can be used by anyone with a hidden disability who may like to communicate to staff non-verbally.
+We are also recommending passengers who are exempt from wearing a facemask to use the Orange Wallet scheme with the ‘Face Covering Exemption’ inserts.

 How it works